 The Online Writing Lab (OWL) at Purdue University

-An Annotated Bibliography is a list of sources on a particular topic.
-Sources may include books, journal articles, credible online documents and webpages.
+An Annotated Bibliography is an ordered list of sources on a particular topic.
+Sources may include books, journal articles, credible online documents and web pages.
 The usual format of an Annotated Bibliography is a citation presented in a specific referencing style followed by a concise annotation with information on the content, topic relevance, and quality of the cited source.

 An annotated bibliography includes two main sections: